-They were recently introduced into the General Health Law and the Mexican Pharmacopeia.
+They were recently introduced into the General Health Law and the Mexican Pharmacopeia some years ago.
 In practice, they are approved by a particular procedure, following rules for new molecules when applicable and appropriate.
-Specific rules are still pending.
-The draft of NOM requirements for granting marketing authorisations includes orphan drugs.

-18 Will licences become invalid if medicinal products are not marketed within a certain time?
+19 Will licences become invalid if medicinal products are not marketed within a certain time?
 Are there any exceptions?

-Before 2010 all marketing authorisations were issued without any sort of time limit, and therefore were not subject to expiration.
+Before 2010 all marketing authorisations were issued without any sort of time limit, and therefore were not subject to expiry.

-Since 2010 a reform to the law and regulations has established a fiveyear term on marketing authorisations.
-Even though proof of use is not a requirement for renewal, technical reports on pharmacoviligance are.
-Therefore renewal of an authorisation for a drug that is not on the market would be depied
+Since 2010 a reform to the law and regulations has established a five-year term on marketing authorisations.
+Even though proof of use is not a requirement for renewal, technical reports on pharmacovigilance are.
+Therefore, renewal of an authorisation for a drug that is not on the market would be denied.

-19 Which medicines may be marketed without authorisation?
+20 Which medicines may be marketed without authorisation?